gobstech/gobstech/README.md

 - 👋 Hi, I’m Gabriel!
 - I’m interested in always bring technology to make people's lifes easier.
 - I’m a undergraduate student (18 years) and I'm studying Computer Engineering at Pontifical Catholic University Of Campinas (PUC-Campinas)!
-- But, fortunately, there are some repositories here in GitHub of what GOB Tech did with less than two years of experience!
+- Here some repositories here in GitHub of what GOB Tech did with less than two years of experience!
 So, please, take a look at my projects here at GitHub!
 - 📫 How to contact me: https://gobstech.github.io, email gabwebdev532@gmail.com.
 - Have a nice day! =D